Nonstationary Reinforcement Learning with Linear Function Approximation: Experiments

-From Fig.~\ref{fig:cumulativereward20}, we see \texttt{LSVI-UCB-Restart} drastically outperforms all other methods, in both abruptly-changing and gradually-changing environments, since it restarts the estimation of the $Q$ function with knowledge of the total variations. \texttt{Ada-LSVI-UCB-Restart} also outperforms the baselines because it also takes the nonstationarity into account by periodically updating the epoch size for restart.
-The variance of \texttt{Ada-LSVI-UCB-Restart} is much larger than other algorithms due to the random epoch size selection procedure.
+From Figure~\ref{fig:cumulativereward20}, we see \texttt{LSVI-UCB-Restart} with the knowledge of global variation drastically outperforms all other methods designed for stationary environments , in both abruptly-changing and gradually-changing environments, since it restarts the estimation of the $Q$ function with knowledge of the total variations. \texttt{Ada-LSVI-UCB-Restart} also outperforms the baselines because it also takes the nonstationarity into account by periodically updating the epoch size for restart.
+In addition, \texttt{Ada-LSVI-UCB-Restart} has a huge gain compared to \texttt{LSVI-UCB-Unknown}, which agrees with our theoretical analysis.
+This suggests that \texttt{Ada-LSVI-UCB-Restart} works well when the knowledge of global variation is unavailable.
 Our proposed algorithms not only perform systemic exploration, but also adapt to the environment change.

+Compared to \texttt{OPT-WLSVI} and \texttt{MASTER}, our proposed algorithms achieve comparable empirical performance.
+More specifically, \texttt{MASTER} outperforms our proposed algorithm which agrees with its dynamic regret upper bound.
+However, the variance of \texttt{MASTER} is larger due to the random scheduling of multiple base algorithms.
+Our algorithm outperforms \texttt{OPT-WLSVI} in the abrupt change setting, but has worse performance in the gradual change setting, which agrees with the empirical findings in the nonstationary contextual bandit literature~\citep{zhao2020simple}.
+The main advantage of our algorithm compared to \texttt{OPT-WLSVI} and \texttt{MASTER} is its computational efficiency, as demonstrated by Figure~\ref{fig:cumulativereward20}.
+The reason is that our algorithm only requires the most recent data to estimate the $Q$-function, while the other two require the entire history. \texttt{MASTER} additionally requires maintaining multiple base instances at different scales, which further increases the computational burden.